ni/nimi-python/docs/nidcpower/functions.rst

 .. py:method:: disable()

-    This function performs the same actions as the :py:meth:`nidcpower.Session.reset` function, except that this function also immediately sets the :py:data:`nidcpower.Session.output_enabled` attribute to VI\_FALSE.
+    This method performs the same actions as the :py:meth:`nidcpower.Session.reset` method, except that this method also immediately sets the :py:data:`nidcpower.Session.output_enabled` property to False.

-    This function opens the output relay on devices that have an output relay.
+    This method opens the output relay on devices that have an output relay.